 A good credit score is important as it will impact car loans, mortgage loans, large purchases, and more.
 The better the score, the more likely you are to lock down low interest rates.
-Yet, you may wonder – does your credit score affect your car insurance premium?
+Yet, you may wonder – does your credit affect your car insurance premium?

 The answer is: Yes.